 For the international restricted procedure the contracting authority shall shortlist a maximum of 8 candidates (6 in case of an international restricted procedure for works).
 The contracting authority will also publish criteria in addition to the financial, professional and technical ones.
 These additional criteria will only be used to reduce the shortlist to 8 candidates (6 for works).
-These criteria shall therefore not be drafted in such a way that they would reduce the shortlist to less than 8 candidates (6 for works) fulfilling that criterion.
-For example, a criterion such as "experience in the country" could reduce a shortlist to 5 candidates only.
-This type of criteria should be avoided.
+These criteria shall therefore not be drafted in such a way that they would reduce competition too much .
+For example, a criterion such as "experience in the country" is too restricted and should be avoided.